 Have you ever had a no spend day or week?
-Ever told yourself you will not touch those credit cards?
-If you haven’t, you should consider freezing your spending for a few days to save money.
+Ever told yourself that you wouldn’t touch those credit cards?

-The key is to eliminate any extra spending during this period.
+The key is to eliminate any extra spending during this time frame.

 Determine the length the no spend period will last – a day, week or even month

 If you are a beginner, I would start with a small goal.
 This leads to more success!

 This could include a no spend day or weekend or my personal favorite, a no spend work week.

 I find it easiest for myself to save money during the work week.

 I always pack my lunch and enjoy the coffee my work provides.

 On my lunch break, I try to get out of the office and get some walking in when the weather is nice.